Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Discussion and Conclusion

-Despite the effectiveness of metadata-guided reconstruction, a key limitation lies in how diagnostic metadata are incorporated.
-In our framework, each slice within a 3D group is assigned the same diagnostic report, ignoring slice-specific differences.
-Recent work\cite{li2024text} shows that fine-grained processing of diagnostic text, such as extracting concise, localized and disease-relevant phrases from radiology reports, can enhance text-guided image generation.
-Inspired by this, future work will improve the semantic conditioning pipeline to bridge the gap between textual and spatial granularity through slice-aware report alignment and refined extraction of diagnostic reports.
+Beyond the architectural trade-offs discussed above, a remaining limitation is the granularity and localization of diagnostic metadata.
+In our framework, diagnostic report is inherently scan-level and thus shared across slices, which may be suboptimal for highly localized findings and slice-dependent variations.
+Recent work\cite{li2026} shows that fine-grained processing of diagnostic text, such as extracting concise, localized, and disease-relevant phrases from radiology reports, can further enhance text-guided image generation.
+Inspired by this, future work will improve the semantic conditioning pipeline by bridging textual and spatial granularity through slice-aware report alignment and refined extraction of diagnostic descriptors.